nosas/blog/toonvision/multiclassification/article.md

 ## Training the baseline model

 Before we draw conclusions and fine-tune our model architecture, we must develop a simple baseline.
-After training the baseline model, we can tweak hyperparameters such as number of layers, layer sizes, learning rates, batch sizes, etc.
+After training the baseline model, we can tweak hyperparameters such as the number of layers, layer sizes, learning rates, batch sizes, etc.
 First, see what our baseline can do!

 The code block below first initializes our baseline model as `model_baseline` and then trains it for 100 epochs.
-Note how the model does not utilize optimizations such image augmentations or dropout.
+Note how the model does not utilize optimizations such as image augmentations or dropout.

 ```python
 model_baseline = make_multiclass_model(